mfosterw/cookiestocracy/CONTRIBUTING.rst

 .. _`pre-commit`: https://pre-commit.com/#install

-Configuring the Environment
+Configure the environment
 ---------------------------

-Environment files are expected by Docker, but are not kept in source control.
-There is a sample directory with the required structure and variables for local development located in ``.envs.sample/``.
-Copy this directory to ``.envs/`` and set any variables you need (e.g. OAuth application credentials for social authentication)
+Basic configuration is provided in ``.envs.sample/``.
+To customize your setup, copy this directory to ``.envs/`` and set any variables you need (e.g. OAuth application credentials for social authentication)

-Build the Stack
+Build the stack
 ---------------

 This can take a while, especially the first time you run this particular command on your development system::